-An Employee who is unable to perform the essential duties of his/her position solely because of non-work related illness or injury is considered to be "totally disabled".
+An Employee who is unable to perform the essential duties of their position solely because of non-work related illness or injury is considered to be "totally disabled".
 Work related illness or injury will be managed through WSIB.
-The SUB plan is available to totally disabled employees who are in receipt of El sickness benefits and provides top up payments to a total of 75% of the employee's normal weekly earnings, paid through regular bi-weekly payroll.
-Employees must provide SNC with proof that they are in receipt of El.
+The SUB plan is available to totally disabled employees who are in receipt of EI sickness benefits and provides top up payments to a total of 75% of the employee's normal weekly earnings, paid through regular bi-weekly payroll.
+Employees must provide SNC with proof that they are in receipt of EI.

-There is a 2-week waiting period which begins the first week for which benefits would otherwise be payable.
-During this time any remaining sick days will be used.
-Employees may then choose to use accrued paid time.
+There is a During the 12-week waiting period which begins the first week for which benefits would otherwise be payable for EI.
+During this time-any remaining personal leave days may remaining sick days will be used.
+Employees may then also choose to use accrued paid time.
 However, the use of such time may affect the start of the waiting period and/or the amount of benefits payable following the waiting period.
 Otherwise the time will be unpaid.

-The SUB plan will provide payments up to 75% of normal weekly earnings, and subject to termination as outlined below, when the employee is not in receipt of EI benefits, and:
+Subject to termination as outlined below, the SUB plan will provide payments up to 75% of normal weekly earnings, and subject to termination as outlined below, when the employee is not in receipt of EI benefits, and: